Why the financial industry would lose billions, per year

 If there is no cover-up, why did Premier Smith promise Albertans big benefits

 Premier Smith may be the most honest politician in Canada, refusing to let Toronto’s Bay Street millionaires profit while Albertans suffer.
 She has demanded Alberta’s share of the fund and, when she receives it, she has promised to give all Albertans as much as $10,000 each.
-Moreover, Alberta may no longer be allowed to invest their pension fund with CPP Investments, resulting in much more risk and a likely 6% return instead of a 10% return.
-She would not demand Alberta’s share unless Alberta deserved a big share of the surplus, roughly $70 billion.
+Albertans may soon vote to separate from Canada if Ottawa does not cooperate regarding the CPP, as shown here.